nassor/nassor.me/content/post/full-text-search-and-indexing-with-bleve.md

 cd ~/Workspace/Go/src/github.com/nassor/studies-blevesearch
 ```

 Now let's download the package to our $GOPATH environment.
-The purpose isn't database implementation, so to not loose too much time working with the sql database, we will use the ORM package called [orm](https://github.com/jinzhu/gorm).
+The purpose isn't database implementation, so to not loose too much time working with the SQL database, we will use the ORM package called [gorm](https://github.com/jinzhu/gorm).

 ```bash
 go get github.com/blevesearch/bleve/... # bleve package